Marker Logo

 Topics.
 This historical marker is listed in this topic list: Industry & Commerce.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Penokee Iron Range Trail – Historic Iron County Courthouse (about 700 feet away, measured in a direct line); Italians on the Gogebic Iron Range (approx. 0.9 miles away in Michigan); Ironwood City Hall (approx. 0.9 miles away in Michigan); Miners Memorial Heritage Park (approx. one mile away in Michigan); Commemorating the Iron Ore Industry (approx. one mile away in Michigan); Hiawatha (approx. one mile away in
+At least 8 other markers are within one mile of this marker, measured as the crow flies: Worldwide Daffodil Project (about 700 feet away, measured in a direct line); Penokee Iron Range Trail – Historic Iron County Courthouse (about 700 feet away); Leon Lawrence Lewis / The Jewish Community of the Gogebic Range (about 700 feet away); Italians on the Gogebic Iron Range (approx. 0.9 miles away in Michigan); Ironwood City Hall (approx. 0.9 miles away in Michigan); Miners Memorial Heritage Park

 Paid Advertisement